This article was last updated on 24/10/2024

 Pension payments

 Next, I checked what I’d already paid into pensions since 6 April last year, and in the three previous tax years.
-Remember that the £40,000 annual allowance includes not just your own pension contributions that leave your bank account or pay packet, but also any employer contributions and basic rate tax relief added on top.
-If you pay into pensions anywhere else – at work or in other private pensions – you’ll need to add in those contributions too.
+Annual allowance includes not just your own pension contributions that leave your bank account or pay packet, but also basic rate tax relief added on top and any employer contributions.
+If you pay into pensions anywhere else - at work or in other private pensions - you’ll need to add in those contributions too.

 Unused allowance